TIMELINE-News Corp and the phone-hacking scandal

 July 19 - Rupert Murdoch, questioned by parliament’s Culture, Media and Sports committee, says he was “shocked, appalled and ashamed” when he heard about the Dowler case.
 James Murdoch and Brooks are also questioned.

 Nov.
-10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled it.
+10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled the committee.

 Nov.
-14 - A public inquiry, chaired by Lord Leveson, begins its investigations into media ethics.
+14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.

 Feb.
 26, 2012 - Rupert Murdoch launches a new Sunday edition of his Sun tabloid to replace the News of the World.